 G-Sync and FreeSync are better Alternatives to V-Sync

-Of course, the development of display technology will not ignore the existence of this problem.
+Of course, the development of display technology will not ignore this problem.
 The current “G-Sync” and “FreeSync” technologies equipped with the main e-sports displays exist to solve this problem.

-However, this kind of display is generally expensive and involves the replacement of equipment.
+However, this kind of display is generally expensive and involves equipment replacement.

 Concept of Tripple Buffer

-At present, there is a simpler solution-“triple buffer”, which adds a frame buffer on the basis of double-buffer.
+There is a simpler solution-“triple buffer,” which adds a frame buffer based on a double buffer.
 This process forms a front Buffer and two back buffer specifications.
 The program writes images to the two back buffers back and forth.
 Each time the display is refreshed, the front buffer is exchanged with the back buffer that was most recently written.

-In this way, even if one buffer is prohibited from being exchanged, the other two buffers can still write images back and forth, so there is no need to artificially increase the picture delay.
+In this way, even if one buffer is prohibited from being exchanged, the other two buffers can still write images back and forth, so there is no need to increase the picture delay artificially.

-But the “triple buffer” still has a problem, that is, it needs to occupy additional memory.
-For players with less high configuration, there is obviously an additional cost.
+But the “triple buffer” still has a problem: it needs to occupy additional memory.
+For players with less high configuration, there is an additional cost.
 A more important issue is whether the game supports “triple buffering”.
-It depends entirely on the game manufacturers, whether the game manufacturers are willing to spend a lot of manpower and funds to solve the problem, then we can not decide.
+It depends entirely on the game manufacturers; whether the game manufacturers are willing to spend a lot of manpower and funds to solve the problem, then we can not decide.

 Tips to use V-SYNC Appropriately on Computers

-4. Having said so much, the suggestion is that players who are confident enough about the configuration of their computers are advised to turn on “Vertical Sync” and “Triple Buffer”, which are very helpful to eliminate screen tearing and delay.
-But if your configuration is not in place, or if you find that there is a serious delay after opening, then turn it off decisively, or you need to upgrade the device to solve the problem.
+4. Having said so much, the suggestion is that players confident enough about their computer configuration are advised to turn on “Vertical Sync” and “Triple Buffer”, which are very helpful in eliminating screen tearing and delay.
+But if your configuration is not in place, or if you find a serious delay after opening, turn it off decisively, or you need to upgrade the device to solve the problem.

 Leave a Reply